jclausen/cbmongodb/README.md

 1. [Install MongoDB](http://docs.mongodb.org/manual/installation/) and start up an instance of `mongod` or sign up for a free account with a third party DB service like [MongoLab](https://mongolab.com/plans/)
 2. Create a Coldbox application ( `box install coldbox && box coldbox create app` ) or use an existing one
 3. With [CommmandBox](http://www.ortussolutions.com/products/commandbox) just type `box install cbmongodb` from the root of your project.
-4. Add your settings (with your own config) within the settings struct config/Coldbox.cfc*
+4. Add your settings (with your own config) to config/Coldbox.cfc

 **Localhost Example Without Authentication**

 ```
 MongoDB = {
+	//an array of servers to connect to
 	hosts= [
 	{
 		serverName='127.0.0.1',
 		serverPort='27017'
 	}
   ],
+  	//The default database to connect to
 	db 	= "mydbname",
+	//whether to permit viewing of the API documentation
+	permitDocs = true,
+	//whether to permit unit tests to run
+	permitTests = true,
+	//whether to permit API access to the Generic API (future implementation)
-	viewTimeout	= "1000"
+	permitAPI = true
 };
 ```